Tax Benefits of a SIPP

 All eligible pension contributions automatically qualify for basic-rate tax relief:

-- If you have UK earnings, you can contribute your entire income into your SIPP (subject to a 2013/2014 cap of £50,000).
+- If you have UK earnings, you can contribute your entire income into your SIPP (subject to a 2014/2015 cap of £40,000).
 You will qualify for basic-rate tax relief automatically and for higher-rate and additional rate tax relief on that portion of your income that attracts a higher tax rate.
-Please note: Higher earners may be subject to limits on the higher-rate tax relief available.

 - If you do not have any UK earnings you can still pay a net contribution of £2,880 a year into your SIPP and receive basic-rate tax relief of £720, which will bring your overall investment up to £3,600.
 You can also set up a SIPP for a child or spouse and pay the contributions on their behalf up to these limits.